brikrey67/ruby-oop/readme.md

 # => "Harry"
 ```

-A nice bit of Ruby syntactic sugar lets us also write setter methods that look like assignment.
+A nice bit of Ruby syntactical sugar lets us also write setter methods that look like assignment.

 Recall the error we saw after trying `harry.firstname = 'Ginny'`.
 It was `undefined method 'firstname='`

 Ruby will let us define a method ending in an `=` and when we call it, have a space between the last letter in the method name and the `=`.

-The important thing here is to note taht while this looks like an assignment, it is not, it is a method call.
+The important thing here is to note that while this looks like an assignment, it is not, it is a method call.

 ```ruby
 class User